WinQuota home

 Q: How to install WinQuota?

-A: Please, refer to our installation howto.
+A: Please, refer to our installation guide.

 Q: Does WinQuota provide Web-based installation?